Blockchain Life 2023: Shaping Trends For The Upcoming Bull Run

-(MENAFN- Zex PR Wire) Dubai, UAE, 27th October 2023, ZEX PR WIRE , The 11th edition of the Blockchain Life Forum, widely recognized as the premier meeting point for global cryptocurrency leaders, concluded with a gathering of over 7000 attendees from 120 countries.
+(MENAFN- GlobeNewsWire - Nasdaq) Dubai, Nov.
+01, 2023 (GLOBE NEWSWIRE) -- The 11th edition of the Blockchain Life Forum, widely recognized as the premier meeting point for global cryptocurrency leaders, concluded with a gathering of over 7000 attendees from 120 countries.
 Blockchain Life has become the center of crypto activities, as well as one of the largest and most important events in the world, summing up the Crypto Year.

 Once again, traditionally accompanied by the growth of Bitcoin and a bunch of side events, Blockchain Life 2023 took place in Dubai.
 The main stage provided a platform for more than 100 distinguished speakers, and exemplars of the industry, to share their market insights and insider analysis.
 These luminaries included founders and С-level of Binance, TRON, Ripple, Bybit, Animoca Brands, Circle, Tether, OKX, HTX, Kucoin, Mastercard, ICP, Trust Wallet, Sandbox, Near, Litecoin, Bitmain, Marathon, Canaan, WhatsMiner, Bitfury, Consensys, BNB chain, Mantle.
 Moreover, H.E.
 Justin Sun gave an exclusive speech at the forum, talking about the value of real world assets in the digital age.